yanagishima/yanagishima/README.md

 yanagishima doesn't have authentication/authorization feature.

-But, if you have any reverse proxy server for yanagishima and that reverse proxy server provides HTTP level authentication, you can use it for yanagishima too. yanagishima can log username for each query executions by using it.
+But, if you have any reverse proxy server for yanagishima and that reverse proxy server provides HTTP level authentication, you can use it for yanagishima too. yanagishima can log username for each query executions and authorize per datasource.

 If your reverse proxy server sets username on HTTP header just after authentication, before proxied requests you can use it.